OcelotBabou/Quartz/content/8-NPC/Gods/Elementals/Agra.md

 ## Physical Description

+- **Appearance**:
-- **Appearance**:Agra is depicted as a colossal figure, her form sculpted from rich, fertile soil.
+Agra is depicted as a colossal figure, her form sculpted from rich, fertile soil.
 She is draped in a magnificent robe that stretches far into the distance behind her.
 The robe transitions from a simple grassy texture at her shoulders to an increasingly lush and densely forested tapestry towards its end, representing the growth and abundance she brings to the lands she nurtures.
 - **Height**: 420m
 - **Weight**: Variable
 - **Distinguishing Features**: Her complexion of rich soil, and her trailing robe